New Jersey small plane crash leaves multiple homes on fire

 FLORIDA INTERSTATE SCATTERED WITH MAIL AFTER TRACTOR-TRAILER CRASHES INTO ANOTHER TRACTOR-TRAILER

-The Colonia Fire Department confirmed to Fox News a small plane hit two homes, sparking a blaze in the two structures and that all fire departments were "on hand" responding to the scene.
+The Colonia Fire Department confirmed to Fox News a small plane struck one home and then sparked a blaze in the two structures, which caused all nearby fire departments to be "on hand" responding to the scene.

-Officials said firefighters were trying to extinguish the blaze.
-It was not yet known how many people were in the small plane, or if there were any injuries to anyone on the ground.
+Woodbridge Mayor John McCormac told reporters the aircraft originated in Virginia and appeared to have been trying to make it to an airport in nearby Linden when it crashed into a home that was unoccupied at the time.
+A woman in one of the houses that caught fire escaped injury, the mayor added.

+"Right now we don't believe any civilians on the ground were impacted by the crash, although the pilot, who knows," McCormac told reporters.
+"Nobody knows for sure yet, nobody's gotten close to the plane, miracles can happen."

 An image posted to Twitter showed a home fully engulfed in flames.

+McCormac added natural gas had been shut off to homes directly adjacent to the crash site, while utility PSE&G turned off power to about 400 homes in the area.

+"The important thing is no civilians on the ground were impacted and hurt," the mayor said.

-The FAA said it is enroute to the scene to begin the investigation in the crash.
+The FAA said it was en route to investigate the crash.

 CLICK HERE FOR THE FOX NEWS APP